Texas Immigration Crackdown Inches Forward

 The only Texas jurisdiction with a blanket policy denying some classes of ICE detainers is Travis County, which includes Austin.
 The Travis County Sheriff’s Office did not immediately respond to a request for comment.

-But the ambiguous wording of the ruling means it may have little effect in practice, according to Thomas Saenz, executive director of the Mexican-American Legal Defense and Educational Fund, one of the groups suing to overturn the law.
+But the ambiguous wording of the ruling means it may have little effect in practice, according to Thomas Saenz, president and general counsel of the Mexican-American Legal Defense and Educational Fund, one of the groups suing to overturn the law.

 “As best I can tell right now, it has a very limited effect,” Saenz told HuffPost.
 “It’s worded in such a way that I don’t see it makes much of a change.… But it is a very cryptic decision, which unfortunately means that local jurisdictions are going to be making their own decisions about what it means.”

-Note: CORRECTION: A previous version of this story misstated Saenz’s title at MALDEF.
-He is president and general counsel, not executive director.